danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/SkinTones-Article.md

 Emoji("👍").skinToneVariantActions  // The above variants as keyboard actions
 ```

-Skin tones will automatically be added as secondary actions when using the Pro emoji pickers.
+Skin tones will automatically be added as secondary actions when using the EmojiKit Pro emoji pickers.

 > Note: Skin tone support for emojis with multiple skin tone components are currently not supported, such as two persons kissing.